Expanding continual few-shot learning benchmarks to include recognition of specific instances: Benchmark setup

 \subsection{CFSL at scale}

+In the first set of experiments, we replicated a representative set from Antoniou et al. \cite{Antoniou2020}, but extended the number of classes.
+The objective was to provide results that are more comparable to other continual learning studies in the field.

-We chose to base our experiments on the parameters of Task D as described in the original CFSL benchmark \cite{Antoniou2020}.
-Task D (see Figure~\ref{fig:visual_cfsl}) introduces both new classes and multiple instances of each class, which we argue is the most common, applicable real-world scenario.
+We chose to base our experiments on the parameters of Task D (see Fig~\ref{fig:visual_cfsl}), described in \citep{Antoniou2020}, as it resembles the most common and applicable real-world scenario -- it introduces both new classes and additional instances of each class.

-We empirically optimized the experimental method for speed and efficiency.
-We observed the learning curves, and reduced the number of epochs and iterations where it did not sacrifice accuracy.
-In the case of one of the models, VGG \cite{Simonyan2015}, that meant lowering from 250 epochs and 500 iterations per epoch to 10 epochs and 100 iterations per epoch.
-In addition, we decreased the number of tasks from 600 to 100, without noticeably affecting the mean and standard deviation accuracy across tasks.

-In the original CFSL benchmark, Antoniou et al. \cite{Antoniou2020} took an ensemble of models from the top 5 performing iterations.
-Ensembling is well-known to improve performance in ML, and so we preferred to see a more direct measure of performance by simply taking the mean across tasks.
-We include the ensemble scores for comparison.
-The original experiments were conducted on both Omniglot and Slimagenet datasets.
-Our study utilises Omniglot as a starting point.